 Premises and equipment are carried at cost, net of accumulated depreciation and amortization.
-Depreciation on furniture and equipment is calculated on a straight line basis over the estimated useful life of the property, generally seven years for furniture and three to fifteen years for equipment.
+Depreciation on premises, furniture and equipment is calculated on a straight line basis over the estimated useful life of the property, generally thirty three years for premises, seven years for furniture and three to fifteen years for equipment.
 Leasehold improvements are amortized over the life of the related lease or the estimated life of the improvements, whichever is shorter.